What is Social Enterprise?

 Defining Social Enterprise: The Scottish Criteria

 There is currently no legal definition of "social enterprise".
-The criteria below was formed in 2010 by members of Scotland's social enterprise community as an alternative.
-To sign or support the Voluntary Code of Practice for Social Enterprise in Scotland (that is based on this criteria) click here.
+A 5-point criteria was formed in 2010, by the organisations that form Scotland's social enterprise community, as an alternative.
+To sign or support the Voluntary Code of Practice for Social Enterprise in Scotland (that has now replaced the original criteria) click here.